doguilmak/Classify-Pencil-and-Eraser-with-Convolutional-Neural-Networks/README.md

 ## How to Run Code

-Before running the code if you don't have all the necessery libraries, you need to have these libraries:
+Before running the code make sure that you have these libraries:

  - keras
  - numpy